olavurellefsen/RewardHeat/public/descriptions/scenarios.md

 ## Three heat supply scenarios

-**Conventional DH - Conventional district heating without low temperature heat sources** In this scenario the current DH systems remains without low temperature heating sources.
+**Conventional DH - Conventional district heating without low temperature heat sources** In this scenario, the current DH systems remain without low temperature heating sources.

-**Transition DH - Conventional district heating with low temperature heat sources** In this scenario the current DH technologies are in place.
-In additon to this low temperature heating sources are introdcued to the system.
+**Transition DH - Conventional district heating with low temperature heat sources** In this scenario, the current DH systems remain.
+In additon to this low temperature heating sources are introduced to the system.

-**Future DH - Low Temperature district heating with low temperature heat sources** Low temperature district heating technologies are introducted with the availability of low temperature heating sources.
+**Future DH - Low Temperature district heating with low temperature heat sources** Low temperature district heating technologies are introduced with the availability of low temperature heating sources.

 ## Three climate policy options

-Key aspects (options) for the emission reduction that can be varied in our scenarios include:

 **Ambitious - Net zero emission by 2030 compared to 2015** Local and international CO<sub>2</sub> emission reduction of 100% by 2030 compared to 2015